ycdxsb/PocOrExp_in_Github/PocOrExp.md

 - [https://github.com/JamesGeee/CVE-2021-33575](https://github.com/JamesGeee/CVE-2021-33575) :  ![starts](https://img.shields.io/github/stars/JamesGeee/CVE-2021-33575.svg) ![forks](https://img.shields.io/github/forks/JamesGeee/CVE-2021-33575.svg)

 ## CVE-2021-33574
- The mq_notify function in the GNU C Library (aka glibc) through 2.33 has a use-after-free.
+ The mq_notify function in the GNU C Library (aka glibc) versions 2.32 and 2.33 has a use-after-free.
 It may use the notification thread attributes object (passed through its struct sigevent parameter) after it has been freed by the caller, leading to a denial of service (application crash) or possibly unspecified other impact.